jhvanderschee/jekyllcodex/_posts/2020-10-07-instagram-on-your-website-without-api.md

 ### Solution

 Fortunately I found an alternative solution that is even easier.
 Just add the following line to your code and you will find your instagram images in a nice 5 by 2 grid.
 You can view an [example](/without-plugin/instagram).
-I am not going into too many detail on how and why this works, as that might infuse a cat and mouse game with Instagram, but use it to your advantage!
+More information about this solution can be found on the [PPI Loader website](https://profilepageimages.usecue.com/).

 ```
 {% raw %}{% include instagram.html username="jhvanderschee" %}{% endraw %}